SolarisXD/Skillence/Things_to_do.md

 Things to implement / improve:

 - Broken links in My profile page, currently add localhost300 before the links.
-- Enhance onetdata.json with AI/etc to add more jobs (Namit)
 - Basic career roadmap in career path recommendation, shows what is missing in profile with career chosen.
 - Make a proper dashboard page, with stats and all.
 Remove navbar from there and add sidebar.
 Integrate that sidebar to all feature pages as well, make a new feature page for Resume Upload.
 - Improve footer, current one has bad styling, make it thinner.